 Interested in opening a new school

-Organisations interested in opening a new school in Oxfordshire are welcome to contact our academies team for information and advice.
+Organisations interested in opening a new school in Oxfordshire are welcome to contact our School Organisation and Planning team for information and advice.

 The government has provided guidance on a bidding and selection process to choose which organisation(s) will run the new schools.
 In Oxfordshire, the process for new schools is: